MaximeBustros/learn-kubernetes/README.md

 Terms
 =====
     Node: A node is a physical server or virtual server on which kubernetes is installed

-Cluster: A cluster is a set of Nodes grouped together Master Node:
+    Cluster: A cluster is a set of Nodes grouped together

-    Node with kubernetes installed that is reponsible for the actual orchestration.
+    Master Node: Node with kubernetes installed that is reponsible for the actual orchestration.
-    Contains the: API server, ETCD, Controller, Scheduler
+    It contains the: API server, ETCD, Controller, Scheduler

-Worker Node:
+    Worker Node: Node with kubernetes installed that is responsible for running containers
-    Node with kubernetes installed that is responsible for running containers It Contains: kubelet, container runtime
+    It Contains: kubelet, container runtime

 What happens when you install kubernetes on a server